offbynull/learn/Biology/input/input.md

    scale 0.1 0.1
    ```

-   The chromatin in the nucleus gets replicated to become a sister chromatid pair (2 copies that are attached).
+   The chromatin in the nucleus_cell gets replicated to become a sister chromatid pair (2 copies that are attached).
 The centrosome also gets duplicated.

 1. `{bm} G2 phase` / `{bm} Gap 2 phase` /  `{bm} Gap II phase`